Researchers explore methods of injury prevention to keep patients healthier and happier.

 Falls cause more than 95 percent of the hip fractures that occur in older adults.
 They often require surgery, months of recovery time, and a reduction in both independence and physical activity.
 Complications are also very common – approximately 25 percent of long-term care patients who fracture a hip die within six months of the accident.
 It’s a high-risk injury in a high-risk care setting, but it’s also one that researchers are prioritizing.

-A team at Simon Fraser University in British Columbia recently concluded their study on a group of seniors exploring how we can not only prevent falls, but also prevent falls that result in hip fractures specifically.
+A team at Simon Fraser University in British Columbia recently concluded their study on a group of seniors exploring how we can not just prevent falls, but prevent falls that result in hip fractures specifically.
 Study lead Steve Robinovitch, a biomedical physiology and kinesiology professor at the university, has partnered with two long-term care homes since 2007, recording and analyzing video footage of falls in the community’s common areas.
-Using this footage for the study, he and his team of researchers analyzed 2,377 falls experienced by 646 residents.
+Using this footage, he and his team of researchers analyzed 2,377 falls experienced by 646 residents.

 Only 30 of the falls in the data set caused a hip fracture, representing a little more than 1 percent of the total recorded falls.
 “But the problem is that falls are so common, with the average resident in long-term care falling three times per year, that the cumulative toll is enormous,” Robinovitch said in a statement.

-The research team observed that all the hip fractures were caused by falls from standing height with direct impact to the pelvis.
+The research team observed that all the hip fractures resulted from falls from standing height with direct impact to the pelvis.
 Interestingly, backward falls were safest, and forward and sideways falls reported similar incidences of hip fracture.
-But when a wearable hip protector was introduced, the risk of hip fracture was reduced twofold, and the use of mobility aids like walkers reduced the likelihood of hip fracture during a fall by over threefold.
+But when patients used wearable hip protectors, they reduced their risk of hip fracture twofold.
+And when they used mobility aids like walkers, they reduced their risk of hip fracture during a fall by over threefold.

 “Our study shows that older adults in long-term care in British Columbia are wearing and benefitting from hip protectors,” Robinovitch said in a statement.
 “Hip protectors were worn in over 70 percent of falls, and they halved the risk for hip fracture.
 But across Canada, there’s evidence that only 10 to 20 percent of people in long-term care are wearing hip protectors.”